Saint George Antiochian Orthodox Church

 Monday, March 30th at 6:00 pm Great Compline.

-Wednesday, April 1st at 6:00 pm Pan - Orthodox Presanctified Liturgy at Holy Apostles church.
+Wednesday, April 1st at 6:00 pm Pan - Orthodox Presanctified Liturgy at Holy Apostles Church in Vancouver, WA.

 Holy Week